soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

   - Ignore text applied to Relevance will be removed in the displayed file content in the text view in Relevance.
 If the values for Ignore text were defined after Relevance training already started, the new ignored text will be applied to sample files created from the point in which it was defined.
 The Ignore Text feature should be used cautiously, as its use may reduce the performance of file analysis

   - Use the **Skip tagging** option only when necessary.
-Advanced eDiscovery (Preview) does not train based on skipped files.
+Data investigations (Preview) does not train based on skipped files.
 In assessment, if it's hard to tell whether a file is relevant, it is better to tag as Relevant (R) or Not relevant (NR) whenever possible rather than selecting **Skip**.
-When Advanced eDiscovery (Preview) evaluates training, it can then be seen how well these types of files were processed.
+When Data investigations (Preview) evaluates training, it can then be seen how well these types of files were processed.

   - Even files with a very small amount of extracted text should be tagged in training as R/NR, rather than as "Skip", when possible.